popolo-project/popolo-spec/data.md

 * the person who holds the post
 * the organization in which the post is held
 * the role that the holder of the post fulfills
+* the address at which the post is based

 The Membership class should have properties for: